 Over the years, the Topps Finest Baseball brand has gone under many changes.
 And with more chromium-based offerings than ever, many would argue the name doesn't carry as much clout as it once did.

 Still, it's a hobby anchor.
-Not many brands can say they've been around for 20 consecutive years like Topps Finest Baseball can.
+Not many brands can say they've been around for over 20 consecutive years like Topps Finest Baseball can.

 The set was ultra-hot immediately upon release.
 Collectors were scrambling and prices were very strong.
 Today, if you want a 1993 Topps Finest box, expect to pay $300 or more.

 Over the next couple of years, not much changed for the Finest brand.
 The checklists were bigger and the designs a little different, but it was still a very straightforward concept.
 The biggest innovation, if you want to call it that, was the introduction of a plastic film used to protect the card fronts in 1995.
 The film could be left on, presumably to keep the surface pristine, or it could be peeled off.
 These stuck around through the end of the decade.

 In 1996, no doubt reacting to the soaring popularity of collectible card games and their tiered checklists, Topps Finest went through a major overhaul.
 The checklist was divided into several subsets.
 Within each there were bronze (common), silver (uncommon) and gold (rare) cards.